-Under Joe’s leadership, Pax has become one of the leading innovators in the rapidly growing field of sustainable investing.
-Prior to joining Pax, Joe was President of NewCircle Communications, a strategic consulting and communications firm specializing in corporate social responsibility and public policy-oriented communications.
+Joe serves on the board of New Hampshire Public Radio.
+Prior to joining Pax, he was President of NewCircle Communications, a strategic consulting and communications firm specializing in corporate social responsibility and public policy-oriented communications.
 He served as Senior Adviser for Strategic Social Policy at Calvert Group from 2003-2005 and as Executive Vice President and General Counsel of Citizens Advisers from 1997-2000.
-He is a former member of the Board of Directors (2000-2006) of US SIF, the trade association representing asset managers and investors engaged in sustainable investing throughout the United States.
+He is a former member of the Board of Directors of US SIF (2000-2006), the trade association representing asset managers and investors engaged in sustainable investing throughout the United States.

 He is a former Democratic nominee for United States Congress in New Hampshire’s First Congressional District and a former chair of the New Hampshire Democratic Party and member of the Democratic National Committee.
 He received a Bachelor of Arts in philosophy from the College of the Holy Cross and a Juris Doctor from the University of Virginia School of Law.
 Prior to entering the investment management industry, he was in private law practice for 16 years.